cubicdaiya/slackboard/SPEC.md

 Accepts a HTTP request for notification to Slack.

-The following JSON is a request-body example.
+The JSON below is a request-body example.

 ```json
 {